 Selected topics in government.
 The topic to be considered will be announced prior to the beginning of the semester.
-May be repeated for credit.
+May be repeated for credit if topics under consideration are different.

 391. Topics in Government.

 Selected topics in government.
 The topic to be considered will be announced prior to the beginning of the semester.
 May be repeated for credit if topics under consideration are different.